-The Best Internet Pranks of April Fools 2017
+The Best Internet Pranks Of April Fools 2017

-April Fools’ Day came and went, and it’s that one time of the year when people around the world gain some unspoken license to pull pranks on their fellow.
+April Fools’ Day came and went, and it’s that one time of the year when people around the world gain some unspoken license to pull pranks on their friends.

-This is especially a good way for web developers and website administrators to present something a little out-of-the box and entertain their audiences — two birds in one stone!
+This is especially a good way for web developers and website administrators to present something a little out-of-the-box and entertain their audiences — two birds in one stone!
 Sites like Google and Reddit have made it a tradition to present some April Fools pranks for their users, but it seems like every website is in on the action.
 Let’s take a look at some of the best of them!

 Hulu

-TV streaming service Hulu celebrated April Fools by launching a snarky one.
+TV streaming service Hulu celebrated April Fools by launching a snarky prank.
 According to The Verge, Hulu announced that they will be launching a service called “Hu,” in which they will be cutting down TV episodes to just 8 seconds, to better fit the people’s “shortened attention span.”
 To show off their commitment, they even had Hu versions of Seinfeld and The Mindy Project, among others.

 Netflix